picocms/Pico/content-sample/index.md

 ### URL Rewriting

 Pico's default URLs (e.g. %base_url%/?sub/page) already are very user-friendly.
-Pico anyway offers you an URL rewrite feature to make URLs even more user-friendly (e.g. %base_url%/sub/page).
+Additionally, Pico offers you a URL rewrite feature to make URLs even more user-friendly (e.g. %base_url%/sub/page).

 If you're using the Apache web server, URL rewriting probably already is enabled - try it yourself, click on the [second URL](%base_url%/sub/page).
 If you get an error message from your web server, please make sure to enable the [`mod_rewrite` module][ModRewrite].
-Assumed the second URL works, but Pico still shows no rewritten URLs, force URL rewriting by setting `$config['rewrite_url'] = true;` in your `config/config.php`.
+Assuming the second URL works, but Pico still shows no rewritten URLs, force URL rewriting by setting `$config['rewrite_url'] = true;` in your `config/config.php`.